Coast Challenge – 80 Miles in Eight Days

 This is a fantastic opportunity to take in the spectacular Somerset and Exmoor coast on a journey through time and history on two of England’s coastal National Trails.

-This section is one of the most remote and wildest parts of your journey before you drop down to Bossington and cross the Porlock Marshes to stop at Porlock.
-On the last day we reverse direction and head to the top of Exmoor at County Gate before following the path down hill through tranquil woodlands with bubbling waterfalls to reach Culbone Church, the smallest operating Parish Church in England, and then on to Porlock Weir on paths said to have inspired Coleridge to write Kubla Khan.
-Leaving Porlock Weir we return to Porlock and the chance to celebrate the achievement.
+This year we begin the walk on the top of Exmoor at County Gate before following the King Charles III England Coast Path downhill to Glenthorne and continuing through tranquil woodlands with bubbling waterfalls to reach Culbone Church, the smallest operating Parish Church in England.
+We then head to Porlock Weir on paths, said to have inspired Coleridge to write Kubla Khan, and cross the Marshes to end the day in the village of Porlock.

 Along the entire route we have arranged stamping stations and you will receive a Somerset & Exmoor Coast Trail Passport with details of the route and spaces to collect the stamps as we walk.